Pquasar/jkcrystal/README.md

 - Improve the trainer rematch system
 - Pokémon survive poisoning with 1 HP
 - TMs are infinately reusable
-- Pokémon have their generation 7 evolution moves
 - Add a move reminder in Blackthorn City
 - Add new music tracks for some cities
+- All TMs have been updated to generation 7 moves
+- Update names of items and moves to generation 7
+- All Pokémon catch rates and base XP updated to generation 7

 ## Far-off Changes